Regular walking on safe, even surfaces can improve circulation and reduce neuropathy symptoms.

 Does Walking Make Neuropathy Worse?

 Walking itself does not usually worsen neuropathy but can do so if done improperly or excessively.
+It's also important to recognize when poor circulation, rather than nerve damage alone, is contributing to symptoms—learn how to distinguish nerve pain from vascular pain to get the right treatment.
 Key factors that may contribute to worsening symptoms include:

 - Inadequate Footwear: Unsupportive shoes can increase foot strain.